-Microsoft a few minutes ago has enabled the security updates for June 2012 which Windows users can now downloaded via the operating system's Windows Update feature.
+Microsoft unlocked the security updates for June 2012 a few minutes ago which Windows users can now downloaded via the operating system's Windows Update feature.
 A total of seven different bulletins have been released which address issues in Windows, Microsoft Internet Explorer, and the .NET Framework.

 Three of the seven bulletins have received a maximum severity rating of critical, the highest rating possible, while the remaining four one of important.
 This means that at least one product is critically affected by the vulnerabilities that it fixes.